sujato/cullavagga/dpcv-project.md

 To accomplish this will require the cooperation and goodwill of scholars, governmental organizations, and universities.

+Images and files are currently hosted [on my Github repo](https://github.com/sujato/cullavagga).

 ## Some details and terminology

 So far as I know, the manuscript in question has not become known by any accepted abbreviation.
 For reference purposes, and especially for handling digital resources, it is useful to agree on a clear and consistent abbreviation and referencing system.